Interplay of superexchange and vibronic effects in the hidden order of Ba$_2$MgReO$_6$ from first principles

 For $P$=10~GPa and the range $\delta \in [-2.5 \cdot 10^{-3}, 2.5 \cdot 10^{-3}]$, which corresponds to a tetragonal distortion of the unit cell of maximum $\pm$ 0.02~\AA, we obtain the phase diagram shown in Figure~\ref{fig:lepen}.
 It features four regions: AF\xs, cAFM [110], AFM-I and AFM-II, the last being a collinear AFM structure with wave vector $\kvec{k} = [0, 0, 1]$.
 While the cAFM and AFM-I MF solutions form asymmetric regions, the AF\xs phase is suppressed on the both sides for $|\delta|>2\cdot 10^{-3}$ in favour of the collinear AFM-I due to easy-plane(axis) single-ion anisotropy induced by tetragonal compression (elongation) by $H_{\mathrm{strain}}$.
 Our calculations thus predict that even small deviations from hydrostaticity will lead to the suppression of the quadrupolar order and appearance of a collinear AFM reported in Ref.~\cite{Arima2022}.

-{\it Conclusions.} We have derived an ab initio many-body effective Hamiltonian for BMRO, incorporating both electronic and vibronic interactions.
-Our evaluation of the ordered phases for BMRO under ambient conditions, as well as hydrostatic and non-hydrostatic pressure, reveals that the experimentally observed AF\xs quadrupolar order and non-collinear canted AFM phases are stabilized by a subtle interplay of intertwined exchange and electron-lattice interactions.
-We find that the volume effect on phase stability is qualitatively insignificant.
+{\it Conclusions.} {We have derived an ab initio many-body effective Hamiltonian for BMRO, incorporating both electronic and vibronic interactions.
+Our evaluation of the ordered phases for BMRO under ambient conditions reveals that the experimentally observed AF\xs quadrupolar order and non-collinear canted AFM phases emerge from a subtle interplay of electronic exchange and electron-lattice interactions.
+In a first attempt to build a bridge towards a unified understanding of the entire $d^1$ double perovskite series, we find that the volume effect on phase stability is qualitatively insignificant.
 In contrast, even minute strains rapidly suppress the quadrupolar order and promote the stabilization of a collinear AFM state.
-These results enhance our understanding of the entire $d^1$ double perovskite series.
-Furthermore, our data suggest that small purely lattice distortions, observed, for instance, in both Ba$_2$CaReO$_6$~\cite{Yammamura2006} and Ba$_2$CdReO$_6$~\cite{Hirai2021_JPCM}, rather than volume, can be the key parameter controlling their low-temperature order.
-The broad applicability of the proposed ab initio approach shows potential for use in other Mott insulators characterized by spin-orbit entangled and Jahn-Teller-active ground state multiplets in the bulk as well as in the 2D limit.
-This method holds promise for uncovering novel quantum states of matter and furnishing essential theoretical insights to interpret the underlying driving mechanisms.
+Our results suggest that small purely lattice distortions, observed, for instance, in both Ba$_2$CaReO$_6$~\cite{Yammamura2006} and Ba$_2$CdReO$_6$~\cite{Hirai2021_JPCM}, rather than volume, can be identified as key parameter in controlling their low-temperature order.
+The proposed ab initio approach demonstrates broad applicability, suggesting its potential use in other Mott insulators with spin-orbit entangled and Jahn-Teller-active ground state multiplets, both in bulk and in the 2D limit.
+This method holds promise for uncovering novel quantum states of matter and provide crucial theoretical insights into the underlying driving mechanisms.}